 Water or a canteen should also be included on the list.
 Dehydration is insidious and wreaks havoc.

-It was a strange feeling.
+Ricardo: It was a strange feeling.
 An ambivalence of sensations.
 The feeling of glory and victory of having reached the finish line with the nostalgia of something that is over.
-Interestingly, tiredness was the last of the feelings I have experienced.
-On the road, it is said that the legs work and the head rests… All said and done, serenity has a calming effect on the whirlwind of our routines.
+Interestingly, tiredness was the last of my feelings I have experienced.
+On the road, it is said that your legs work and your head rests… All said and done, serenity has a calming effect on the whirlwind of our routines.